 Brown apparently encouraged Van Wagenen to turn himself in to the police.
 Van Wagenen told David he confessed to a detective and never heard from the police again.
 He did not recall being told why he was never charged with a crime, but that he always assumed it was because David's parents declined to press charges.

-The TTF was able to corroborate Van Wagenen’s claim of reporting the incident to police.
+Truth & Transparency was able to corroborate Van Wagenen’s claim of reporting the incident to police.
 Via open records requests, two police reports were obtained documenting that Van Wagenen did speak with a detective, claiming to have touched both David's abdomen and penis “over his clothing” and describing the penile contact as a “pat”.

 In the report, Detective Steve Jentzsch of the Salt Lake County Sheriff’s Office reported contacting David's father who stated he did not “want to talk about what happened” and that he was “supportive of Mr. Vanwagenen in working out this problem.”
 Jentzsch concluded that “the victim refused to pursue [the] complaint.”
 The case was subsequently closed and Van Wagenen was never charged.